statechannels/statechannels/packages/nitro-protocol/docs/forcemove-and-nitro/force-move.md

 The `forceMove` function allows anyone holding the appropriate off-chain state to register a challenge on chain, and gives the framework its name.
 It is designed to ensure that a state channel can progress or be finalized in the event of inactivity on behalf of a participant (e.g. the current mover).

 The off-chain state is submitted (in an optimized format), and once relevant checks have passed, an `outcome` is registered against the `channelId`, with a finalization time set at some delay after the transaction is processed.
-This delay allows the challenge to be cleared by a timely and well-formed [respond](./respond)or [checkpoint](./checkpoint) transaction.
+This delay allows the challenge to be cleared by a timely and well-formed [respond](#respond) or [checkpoint](#checkpoint) transaction.
 If no such transaction is forthcoming, the challenge will time out, allowing the `outcome` registered to be finalized.
 A finalized outcome can then be used to extract funds from the channel.

 ```solidity
     function forceMove(